tksimeji/visualkit/README.md

 @Element(asm = {@Asm(from = 0, to = 8), @Asm(from = 18, to = 26), @Asm({27, 28})}, value = {29, 30})
 ```

-If you want to dynamically add or remove elements, use `com.tksimeji.visualkit.ChestUI#setElement(...)`
+If you want to dynamically add or remove elements, use `com.tksimeji.kunectron.ChestUI#setElement(...)`

 ```java
 // You can specify an VisualkitElement